FRACerqueira/RingBufferPlus/NugetREADME.md

 **[Visit the official page for more documentation of RingBufferPlus](https://fracerqueira.github.io/RingBufferPlus)**

 ## What's new in the latest version
-### V3.0.0
+### V3.1.0
 [**Top**](#table-of-contents)

+- Release with G.A
-- Added command 'FactoryHealth'
+- Removed command 'FactoryHealth'
-    - Check health item before accquire buffer.
+    - Check health not generic!.
-- Renamed Method 'SwithToScaleDefinitions' to 'MasterScale'
-- Added master-slave feature(2 Ring Buffer with synchronization)
-    - Added command set 'SlaveScale' to set report handler, Minimum and maximum capacity
-- Added 'MasterSlave' enum item in SourceTrigger
-- Added 'None' enum item in ScaleMode
-- Revised to have greater performance without 'lock'
-- Removed Method 'Counters'
+- Upscaling does not need to remove the buffer
-    - data was not relevant and inaccurate
+    - better performance and availability
+- Downscaling needs to remove all buffering
-- Revised 'RingBufferMetric'
+    - Performance penalty
-    - Now only propreties 'Trigger', 'FromCapacity', 'ToCapacity' and 'MetricDate'
+    - Ensure consistency and relationship between Master and slave
+- Created recovery state functionality
+    - start/restart under fault conditions

 ## Features